Program on Science, Technology and Society at Harvard

 Lou Lennad

-Lou Lennad is a PhD student in Science, Technology and Policy studies at the Harvard Kennedy School.
+Lou Lennad is a PhD student in Public Policy on the Science, Technology and Policy Studies track at the Harvard Kennedy School.
 Her current research focuses on the international governance of human genetics and neurotechnology.
 Her doctoral research will explore the contemporary construction of Europe and Europeanness through ongoing technoscientific initiatives such as the Human Brain Project and the 1+Million Genomes Project.
 Lou holds an MSc in STS from University College London, and three bachelor’s degrees in Political Science, Genetics, and Law.

 Conor McGlynn